How To Look Natural In Your Wedding Photos

 8. Stand up straight.

-Don’t overthink this and overcompensate – just don’t slouch.
+Don’t overthink this and overcompensate – just don’t slouch or let your shoulders sag forward.
 Easy peasy:)

 9. Prep a music playlist.